Beck Cultural Exchange Center Presents

 The Tennessee Smokies Return to Knoxville

-The Smokies’ move to Knoxville creates exciting opportunities by reconnecting the city with its rich baseball history and fostering a sense of community.
-The new stadium, Covenant Health Park, will serve as a platform to celebrate Knoxville's deep ties to Black baseball, including the Knoxville Giants and the Negro Leagues, while also highlighting the broader history of East Knoxville.
-Beck is excited to be involved in this new chapter of local history.
+In 2025, the Smokies’ move to Knoxville marked an exciting new chapter for the city, reconnecting Knoxville with its rich baseball history and fostering a renewed sense of community.
+Following the team’s inaugural season, Covenant Health Park has become an important platform for celebrating Knoxville’s deep ties to Black baseball, including the Knoxville Giants and the Negro Leagues, while also highlighting the broader history of East Knoxville.
+Beck is proud to be involved in this chapter of local history and looks forward to continuing this work through collaboration, education, and public engagement.